-Each program has between two and three required foundations courses.
-In addition, students may choose courses to take in the areas of adult development, adult learning theory and applications, program development and evaluation, systems learning, leadership, strategy and management, human resource development, group dynamics, organizational behavior, technology, conflict resolution, and research.
-At least one course is to be taken (or in some cases, can be transferred from prior accredited graduate study) in each of these twelve areas, no matter what the degree level.
-Many of these courses are offered by the ADUL Program or the O &L Department; other courses can be taken elsewhere in Teachers College or Columbia University.
+The EdD program has three required foundational courses.
+In addition, students make choices in consultation with their advisor about courses to take in the areas of adult development, adult learning theory and applications, program development and evaluation, systems learning, leadership, strategy and management, human resource development, group dynamics, organizational behavior, technology, conflict resolution, and research.
+At least one course must be taken (or can be transferred from prior accredited graduate study) in each of these twelve areas.
+Many of these courses are offered by the ADUL Program or the O&L Department; other courses can be taken elsewhere in Teachers College or Columbia University.